Hunter pets back in vanilla were convoluted by today’s standards. You couldnt’ simply tame a pet and use it. You had to worry about several things:

 Rank 4: Best Friend

-- Time to level (from rank 1): About a month of natural play, or several days of grinding with the same pet.
+- Time to level (from rank 1): About a month of natural play, or a week of grinding with the same pet.

 - Feat of Strength reward (no achievement points, unfair to other classes)